If you are affected by anything you read here, you can talk to us.

 Whatever the motive, spiking is never funny.
 It can make a person extremely vulnerable and ill, and have a lasting impact on their life and wellbeing.

-Spiking someone in order to rape, sexually assault or sexually abuse them is a serious crime – no matter whether any rape, sexual assault or sexual abuse took place.
+Spiking someone in order to commit a sexual offence against them is a serious crime – no matter whether any sexual offence took place.
 It carries a maximum sentence of 10 years in prison in England and Wales.

-If the perpetrator also committed sexual violence against the person they spiked, they will face additional sentences.
+If the perpetrator also committed a sexual offence against the person they spiked, they will face additional sentences.

 It doesn’t matter what a victim or survivor was wearing or doing before the spiking took place.
 It also doesn’t matter if they were drinking or ‘on’ drugs – or what quantities of alcohol or drugs they had chosen to consume beforehand.